 Students use their senses and the tools of meteorologists to explore temperature, precipitation, wind, and cloud cover.
 Through their observations and investigations, students develop weather vocabulary as they explore how water changes between its forms and how weather affects humans and other animals.
 Students engage in engineering activities to design roofs and hats to protect against weather.
 They conclude by discussing seasonal changes and the importance of weather forecasting.

-Exploring Forces & Motion – new winter 2018
+Exploring Forces & Motion

 From pushing open the school door, to kicking a ball across the field, to riding a bike, forces are a part of our daily lives.
 In this physical science unit, students investigate how pushes and pulls are responsible for the motion of objects.
 They model the effects of applying forces of different strengths and in different directions while exploring what happens when objects collide or connect, the effects of slope, and what happens to an object when subjected to equal and unequal forces from different directions.
 Through creative writing, creative dramatics, and play, students begin to develop emerging ideas about fundamental physics concepts.